Ashtead Cricket Club

 Ashtead Cricket Club is a cricket club that plays in the Surrey Championship Premier League.
 The club was formed in 1887 and play their home games at Woodfield Lane, Ashtead.
 The club has a second ground for junior matches and training, on the former playing fields of Parsons Mead School.
-The club's 3rd and 4th XIs play their home games at Box Hill School.

 In 2014 the club finished runners-up in the ECB National Club Twenty20, losing to winners Chester Boughton Hall at Wantage Road, Northampton.